FordBee24/FordBee24.github.io/splunk-security-event-analysis.md

 ## Challenges

-Working with large amounts of log data made it challenging to quickly identify relevant security events.
-Refining search queries and filtering results helped narrow the investigation and improve the accuracy of the findings.
+One of the biggest challenges during this investigation was working through a large volume of log data to identify activity that was actually relevant to the investigation.
+Writing effective search queries required some trial and error to narrow the results and focus on suspicious events.
+This project also reinforced the importance of understanding how to filter logs efficiently and create meaningful alerts that reduce unnecessary results.

 ## Project Artifacts